UofSC-Spring-2023-SCHC-411-H01/homework03/readme.md

-## Homework Template
+## Quantifiers and equality

-This contains the .devcontainer files for Codespaces and the .github files for Classroom.
+This assignment gives you practice with proofs involving quantifiers and equality by working through the example of partial orders.